Where is Florianopolis

 and lineups thin out as temperature-sensitive Brazilians

-tend to prefer to stay out of the cold water.
+tend to prefer to stay out of the colder water.
 The most

 consistent and powerful swells in Floripa are to be